Nova: Stellar evolution of novae

 Despite its violence, usually the amount of material ejected in a nova is only about 1/10,000 of a solar mass, quite small relative to the mass of the white dwarf.
 Furthermore, only five percent of the accreted mass is fused during the power outburst.
 Nonetheless, this is enough energy to accelerate nova ejecta to velocities as high as several thousand kilometers per second—higher for fast novae than slow ones—with a concurrent rise in luminosity from a few times solar to 50,000–100,000 times solar.
 In 2010 scientists using NASA's Fermi Gamma-ray Space Telescope discovered that a nova also can emit gamma rays (>100 MeV).

 Potentially, a white dwarf can generate multiple novae over time as additional hydrogen continues to accrete onto its surface from its companion star.
 Where this repeated flaring is observed, the object is called a recurrent nova.
 An example is RS Ophiuchi, which is known to have flared seven times (in 1898, 1933, 1958, 1967, 1985, 2006, and 2021).
 Eventually, the white dwarf can explode as a Type Ia supernova if it approaches the Chandrasekhar limit.

 Occasionally, novae are bright enough and close enough to Earth to be conspicuous to the unaided eye.
 The brightest recent example was Nova Cygni 1975.
 This nova appeared on 29 August 1975, in the constellation Cygnus about 5 degrees north of Deneb, and reached magnitude 2.0 (nearly as bright as Deneb).
-The most recent were V1280 Scorpii, which reached magnitude 3.7 on 17 February 2007, and Nova Delphini 2013.
+The most recent bright novae were V1280 Scorpii, which reached magnitude 3.7 on 17 February 2007, and Nova Delphini 2013.
 Nova Centauri 2013 was discovered 2 December 2013 and so far is the brightest nova of this millennium, reaching magnitude 3.3.